 Meditation with Children

 Children can be taught to meditate together as naturally as they breathe in and out, and they enjoy our practice with its simple structure.
 In the USA, our efforts to spread the teaching of meditation to children received an inspirational boost in the autumn of 2013 from Australian guests Dr. Cathy Day, Superintendent of Schools, and Mr. Ernie Christie, both from the Archdiocese of Townsville.
 Christian Meditation as we practice it in WCCM is part of the day for every child in every classroom in Townsville.
 They spoke at 6 sites on this continent about their experiences helping children in their schools to build a meditation practice into their lives.
 After hosting the tour, WCCM-USA started work on infrastructure in support of local meditators who are spreading the gift in their communities to children and youth.
-We continue to develop new resources and supports… See our Meditation with Children Main Page.
+We continue to develop new resources and supports… See Meditation with Children.

 School of Meditation

 Been meditating for awhile in our tradition and want to gather with others in community to deepen your practice?
 Read why one meditator loves our Essential Teaching Weekends……and then check the schedule on our Events page for upcoming dates.